augusto-herrmann/augusto-herrmann.github.io/_posts/2022-12-20-update-on-senacons-decision-on-metas-data-sharing.md

 there really a choice, in practice, for a Brazilian to **deny** the terms of service and not use the service?

-## No. 2: end-to-end encryption of what?
+## Argument no. 2: end-to-end encryption of what?

 Surely Meta claims that the contents of messages are end-to-end encrypted.
 One either needs to believe their claim or not.
 As the app is